Tim Anderson Player Props: White Sox vs. Blue Jays

-Tim Anderson -- .128 average over his past 10 games -- will be in action for the Chicago White Sox against the Toronto Blue Jays, with Chris Bassitt on the mound, on July 4 at 8:10 PM ET.
+Tim Anderson -- .167 average over his past 10 games -- will be in action for the Chicago White Sox against the Toronto Blue Jays, with Jose Berrios on the hill, on July 5 at 8:10 PM ET.

-He strung together two hits (going 2-for-4 with an RBI) in his most recent appearance against the Athletics.
+He strung together two hits (going 2-for-4 with a triple) in his last appearance against the Blue Jays.

 Tim Anderson Game Info & Props vs. the Blue Jays